mroberge/hydrofunctions/docs/graphing.rst

 This graph is designed for discovering cyclical components within a series.
 For example, there is a 'diurnal' cycle in the amount of sunlight that you get over the course of a day.
-Because the amount of sunlight also changes with the seasons, you can also see an 'annual' cycle in sunlight and in temperatures over the course of a year.
+Because the amount of sunlight also changes with the seasons, you can see an 'annual' cycle in sunlight and in temperatures over the course of a year.

 .. code-block:: ipython